skycat-me/simply-static-github-sync/readme.txt

 == Description ==

-Simply Static is a static site generator for WordPress that helps you create a static site that you can serve separately from your WordPress installation.
+Simply Static Github Sync is a static site generator for WordPress that helps you create a static site that you can serve separately from your WordPress installation.
 This provides a couple benefits.
 One, this allows you to keep WordPress in a secure location that no one can access but you.
 Two, your static site is going to be really, _really_ fast.

 = Security =